Jackie Robinson doll, 13"

 an Effanbee Fluffy type, this doll face mold seems to have been used by several doll manufacturers, she has a vinyl

-the freckles was sold as a set by Allied Doll & Toy Corp., 1967 called Big
+the freckles was sold as a set by Allied Doll & Toy Corp. in 1967 called Big

 Sister and Little Sister dolls, box reads "double delight, pretty and